 In finding strength, I found happiness.

-Twelve years after my MS diagnosis, ten years after losing my only sibling, eight years after losing my dad and almost passing away myself because of a hospital acquired superbug, I remain aware of how I could redefine myself instead of using my past as a cheap, denigrating excuse.
+Twelve years after my MS diagnosis, ten years after losing my only sibling, eight years after losing my dad and almost passing away myself because of a hospital-acquired superbug, I remain aware of how I could redefine myself instead of using my past as a cheap, denigrating excuse.

 In redefining myself I also gave myself permission to be that crackpot doofus again who accidentally brushed her teeth with Cif or who, to this day, still is Little Miss Alternative who mixes up almost everything and who views life in slapstick imagery.
-Added value of having that attitude: those around me are not in any way annoyed or upset in walking through life with me.
+The added value of having that attitude: those around me are not in any way annoyed or upset in walking through life with me.

 There is humour to be found in anything.
 There is freedom in allowing myself to be that crackpot.
 Watching grass grow, can be exciting and screw-ups can be beautiful.
 The day you stop using excuses as a way to move forward, will be one of the best days of your life because good habits are as addictive as bad ones, the good ones are so much more rewarding.